Assess Yourself

 Identify your interest pattern, learn how your interests relate to 30 career fields and 190+ careers; receive suggestions regarding majors, internships, and extracurricular activities to further explore your interests.

 SII was developed by psychologist E.K.
-Strong in the early 20th century; the instrument has been continuously updated based on extensive research.
+Strong in the early 20th century; the instrument has been updated based on extensive research.

 Skills Matcher